 Allah (SWT) tells us in the Holy Qur’an to not engage in interest-based transactions/investments:

 “O you who believe!
-Fear Allah and give up what remains [due to you] of interest, if you should be true believers.”
+Fear Allah and give up what remains [due to you] of interest, if you are true believers.”
 (2:278)

 High levels of interest can lead to debts and financial insecurity, exploiting people on low incomes and without a financial safety net.